m-prasad-reddy/TIA-1.1/README.md

 # TIV-1.1
-Table Identifier 1.1 with metadata analysis
+Table Identifier - Generate and Load Patterns for connected schema